-Basel Convention on the Control of Transboundary Movements of Hazardous Wastes and their Disposal
+4. Basel Convention on the Control of Transboundary Movements of Hazardous Wastes and their Disposal

-The Basel Convention on the Control of Transboundary Movements of Hazardous Wastes and their Disposal is the most comprehensive global environmental treaty on hazardous and other wastes requiring special consideration.
+The Basel Convention on the Control of Transboundary Movements of Hazardous Wastes and their Disposal is the most comprehensive global environmental treaty on hazardous and other wastes .
 The Basel Convention aims to protect human health and the environment from the negative effects resulting from the inappropriate management of hazardous wastes, including in the context of their movements across borders.
-The scope of application of the Basel Convention covers a wide range of hazardous and other wastes and its provisions centre around the principal aims of reducing waste generation; promoting environmentally sound management of wastes; restricting transboundary movements of hazardous wastes except where it is perceived to be in accordance with the principles of "environmentally sound management"; and applying a regulatory system in cases where transboundary movements are permissible.
+The scope of application of the Basel Convention covers a wide range of hazardous and other wastes requiring special consideration and its provisions centre around the principal aims of reducing waste generation; promoting their environmentally sound management; restricting their transboundary movements except where it is perceived to be in accordance with the principles of "environmentally sound management"; and applying a regulatory system in cases where transboundary movements are permissible.
 Examples of wastes regulated by the Basel Convention include biomedical and healthcare waste, electrical and electronic waste, plastic wastes, used lead acid batteries, persistent organic pollutant (POP) wastes, mercury wastes, etc.

-- Adopted on 22 March 1989 and entered into force on 5 May 1992. - 188 Parties to the Convention.

-Secretariat administered by UNEP, located in Geneva, Switzerland, headed by the Executive Secretary, Mr. Rolph Payet.
+- Adopted on 22 March 1989 and entered into force on 5 May 1992. - 190 Parties to the Convention. - Secretariat administered by UNEP, located in Geneva, Switzerland, headed by the Executive Secretary, Mr. Rolph Payet.

 - The Conference of the Parties (COP) to the Basel Convention meets every two years to review and evaluate the implementation of the Convention.
 A Bureau composed of a President and nine Vice-Presidents is elected at each meeting of the COP. - The COP has established the following subsidiary bodies which meet in between meetings of the COP: - The Open-ended Working Group which, among other things, assists the COP in developing and keeping under continuous review specific operational policies and decisions taken by the COP, considers and advises the COP on issues relating to policy, technical, scientific, legal, institutional, administration and other aspects of the implementation of the Convention, prepares its work plan for consideration by the COP, and reports to the COP on the activities it has carried out between meetings of the COP. - The Implementation and Compliance Committee which assists Parties in complying with their obligations under the Convention and facilitates, promotes, monitors and aims to secure the implementation of and compliance with the obligations under the Convention. - The COP routinely establishes ad hoc expert groups to carry out specific work in between the COP meetings (e.g. updating of technical guidelines on specific waste streams).
-It also establishes multi-stakeholder partnerships which bring together Parties and non-State stakeholders to tackle specific issues.
+It also establishes multistakeholder partnerships which bring together Parties and non-State stakeholders to tackle specific issues (e.g. the Plastic Waste Partnership, the Partnership for Action on Challenges relating to E-wastes, the Environmental Network for Optimizing Regulatory Compliance on Illegal Traffic and the Household Waste Partnership,